orchidsoftware/orchid.software/docs/en/docs/screens.md

 }
 ```

-The source can be the `Eloquent` model.
-For this, you need to add the trait `AsSource`:
+You can use the `AsSource` trait to make an `Eloquent` model available as a data source for a screen.
+This allows you to easily access and manipulate the model's data from within the screen's query method.

+To use the `AsSource` trait, you need to include it in your model class:

 ```php
 namespace App;